badr21k/TimeWise/replit.md

 ### Department Access

-All administrative users (Level 1, 3, and 4) have full access to all departments:

-- **Departments View**:
+Department access varies by user level:

+- **Level 1 (Full Admin)**:
-  - All admin users can view and edit all departments
+  - Full access to all departments across all features
+  - Can view, edit, rename, and delete any department
-  - Full access to rename, delete, manage roles, and assign managers
+  - Can manage roles, assign managers, and change user departments
-  - No scoping restrictions
+  - No restrictions or scoping limitations

-- **Team Roster View**:
+- **Level 3 (Team Lead)**:
+  - **Department-Scoped Access**: Can only access their assigned departments in:
+    - Schedule Management: View and manage shifts only for employees in assigned departments
+    - Departments & Roles: View and manage only assigned departments
-  - All admin users can view and manage all employees
+  - **Full Access (No Scoping)**: Team Roster view and manage all employees
-  - Can hire new employees into any department
+  - **Cannot**: Change user departments (no "Change" button)

+- **Level 4 (Department Admin)**:
+  - **Department-Scoped Access**: Can only access their assigned departments in:
-  - Can update employees in any department
+    - Schedule Management: View and manage shifts only for employees in assigned departments
-  - Full access to all team operations

-- **Schedule View**:
+    - Departments & Roles: View and manage only assigned departments
-  - All admin users can view and manage all employee schedules
+  - **Full Access (No Scoping)**: Team Roster view and manage all employees
+  - **Can**: Change user departments for any user ("Change" button available)

+- **Level 2 (Power User)**:
+  - View-only access to Team Roster
-  - Full access to create, edit, and delete shifts for any employee
+  - View-only access to Schedule (if granted)
-  - Department-grouped display with color-coding for visual organization

-- **Reports View**:
-  - All admin users can view reports for all departments and employees
-  - User satisfaction reports: All users
-  - Department satisfaction reports: All departments
-  - Hours reports: All employees
-  - No filtering or scoping restrictions
+  - No administrative capabilities

 - **Implementation**:
+  - `guardDepartmentAccess()` method enforces department scoping for Level 3 & 4
+  - `employees.list` API filters employees by department for Level 3 & 4
+  - `listDepartmentsWithRolesOptimized()` filters departments by user assignment
-  - employee_department junction table links employees to departments (single department per employee)
+  - Employee department junction table links employees to departments (single department per employee)
-  - guardDepartmentAccess() method allows full access for all admin levels
   - Level 2 users have view-only access where applicable

 ### Database Schema